SarvarKh/ofn-wiki/Releasing.md

 *This is now automated with Slackbot* :+1:

 ### Pull translations in
 Check for a [Transifex pull request](https://github.com/openfoodfoundation/openfoodnetwork/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Aopen+head%3Atransifex) and merge it.
-After merging the pull request, delete the `transifex` branch.

 Download all current translations from Transifex with the [Transifex client](https://github.com/openfoodfoundation/openfoodnetwork/wiki/Internationalisation-(i18n)#transifex-client) and add them to the master branch.
   ```sh